nirvantyagi/orca/README.md

 ```bash
 cargo ndk --platform 21 --target armv7-linux-androideabi  build --bench microbenchmarks --release
 ```

-Check that the executable is in the directory `target/armv7-linux-androideabi/release/` and then push the executable to the Android device in directory `/data/local/tmp/mb`:
+The resulting executable should be called `microbenchmarks-HASH`, where `HASH` is some hash value.
+It should be located in the directory `orca/target/armv7-linux-androideabi/release/deps`.
+Check to make sure it is there and then push the executable to the Android device in directory `/data/local/tmp/mb`:
 ```bash
 adb -d push /location/of/executable /data/local/tmp/mb
 ```